swimlane/DocSPA/src/docs/modules/runtime.md

 </div>

 !> Note that this element extends the template element as invoked using the "is" attribute.
+Safari will need `@ungap/custom-elements` to support this.

 Or by adding `{ run }` to `HTML` fenced code: